noword/image2sgf/background/README.md

-Put some jpg pictures in here.
+Put some jpg pictures here.